MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/cache.md

 From the [Node - Yarn](https://github.com/actions/cache/blob/master/examples.md#node---yarn) example.

-This use the `yarn cache dir` to dynamically lookup where Yarn's cached packages are, so has an extra step.
+This has an extra step compared with the NPM flow - it uses the `yarn cache dir` command to dynamically lookup a value like `~/.cache/yarn`.
+If I always used Ubuntu, this could be hardcoded after knowing the value once and assuming Yarn keeps the location the same - that would remove a step.

 - `main.yml`
     ```yaml
     steps:
-      - name: Get Yarn cache directory path
+      - name: Get Yarn cache directory
-        id: yarn-cache-dir-path
+        id: yarn-cache-dir
         run: echo "::set-output name=dir::$(yarn cache dir)"

       - uses: actions/cache@v2
         id: yarn-cache
         with:
-          path: ${{ steps.yarn-cache-dir-path.outputs.dir }}
+          path: ${{ steps.yarn-cache-dir.outputs.dir }}
           key: ${{ runner.os }}-yarn-${{ hashFiles('**/yarn.lock') }}
           restore-keys: ${{ runner.os }}-yarn-